Astory-Vika/Student_Portal/README.md

 ## About the Project

-The **Student Portal** is a Django-based web application aimed at streamlining student data management for administrators, teachers, and students.
+A Django-based web-based solution designed to enhance the online education experience using **machine learning** and **artificial intelligence**.
+This platform focuses on **personalised learning paths**, **adaptive material customisation**, and **automated assessment** of student responses.
 The platform is user-friendly and equipped with tools to improve efficiency in managing academic information and communication within educational institutions.

 ## Features

 - User authentication and role-based access (Admin, Teacher, Student).
 - Dashboard for easy navigation and data visualisation.
 - Manage student records including grades, attendance, and schedules.
-- Templates for data presentation and reporting.
-- Secure data storage using SQLite3.
+- AI-driven algorithms personalise learning materials and assessments based on individual student performance.
+- Semantic analysis ensures that student responses align with assigned topics.
+- Tools summarise and evaluate student answers.
+- Text similarity checks validate response relevance.
+- Includes tools such as note-taking, integrated dictionaries, unit converters, and resource searches (e.g., YouTube, Wikipedia).
+- Visualisation of student performance and progress through interactive dashboards.

+**User Roles**:
+   - **Students**: Access personalised learning paths, view schedules, complete assignments, and receive automated feedback.
+   - **Teachers**: Create and manage assignments, track student performance, and utilise AI-powered insights.
+   - **Administrators**: Oversee the platform's operation and manage roles and permissions.

-## Tech Stack
+## Purpose

-- **Backend**: Django (Python)
-- **Frontend**: HTML, CSS, JavaScript
-- **Database**: SQLite3
+This platform enables institutions to modernise their learning processes, offering a user-friendly and intelligent system that adapts to the unique needs of every student while simplifying administrative and teaching workflows.

+---

+Feel free to contribute, report issues, or explore the codebase to understand how this platform transforms traditional education into a data-driven, AI-powered experience.

 ## Installation